 When I got home, I inspected how these crowns were made and to my relief, they were all wired in instead of glued.
 This made it much easier (and less of a mess) to unwrap the little white roses, and then unwrap the wired crown.

 I chose two crowns to use as my base (I merged one crown over the other to make it look more fuller and sturdier), I started to unravel the other crowns to create “dangling branches”.
 I wired them tight on the base, and spaced them out to make them look as flowy as possible.

-I then added the little white roses back to the branches, spreading them and filling them as evenly as possible.
+I added the little white roses back to the branches, spreading them and filling them as evenly as possible.
 As the final touch, I tried it on my head and re-arranged the branches to make sure they were secured tightly behind my ears (I didn’t want the branches to fall on my face).
 Finally, I trimmed the lenght of branches to give a more natural effect and so that I could move my head comfortably.

 On my wedding day, my amazing hair stylist weaved the branches into my curls, and spread them out to make them look like a floral veil draping over my head and hair.
-It was perfect.

-When I tried this new flower veil with my dress, it looked and felt so much better than the first flower crown I made.
-Everything about this flower veil just fell into place.
-I was meant to randomly see that photo on Pinterest, I was meant to get stubbornly committed to finding it, and when I couldn’t order it, I was meant to stubbornly commit to creating one myself.
+I know this sounds funny, but I feel like I was meant to see that photo on Pinterest, I was meant to get stubbornly committed to finding it, and when I couldn’t order it, I was meant to stubbornly commit to creating one myself.